Handling uploading and downloading files are very common jobs in most of the web applications. Spring Boot provides the MultipartFile

 HTML Web Form

-We have tested our RESTful APIs and they are working fine.
-Now it is time to create a simple front-end interface using HTML & Thymeleaf that lists all the files uploaded so far.
+We have tested our RESTful APIs, and they are working fine.
+It is now time to create a simple front-end interface in HTML & Thymeleaf that lists all the files uploaded so far.
 It will also allow users to upload files directly from the browser.

 listFiles.html